-This problem requires you to use the NAM MOS, GFS MOS and MOS consensus (see Laboratory Exercise #5 for the background material on MOS) to predict tonight's low temperature and tomorrow's high temperature for the town where you live (or the nearest city or town for which MOS data are available).
+This problem requires you to use the NAM MOS, GFS MOS and MOS consensus (the average of the two - see Laboratory Exercise #5 for the background material on MOS) to predict tonight's low temperature and tomorrow's high temperature for the town where you live (or the nearest city or town for which MOS data are available).
 Given the nature of this forecast, you should complete this assignment relatively early in the day - in other words, in the morning, afternoon, or early evening (waiting until the nighttime hours to complete this assignment essentially defeats the purpose of forecasting tonight's low temperature).

-2. From the pull-down menu below Region, choose the section of the country where your city or town is located.
+2. Pick the region or section of the country where your city or town is located.

 3. Under MOS Forecasts, choose NAM MOS.

 4. On the interactive map, scroll over the town/city in which you live (or the nearest town/city for which MOS data are available).
-The name of the city or town will appear just below the map.
+The name of the city or town should appear.
 Click on the corresponding white dot.
 Copy and paste the pop-up MOS table into a Word file.